-Services and supplies before or after coverage.
-Services or supplies for which a charge was Incurred before a person was covered under this Plan or after coverage under this Plan ended.
+Services before or after coverage.
+Services for which a charge was Incurred before a person was covered under this Plan or after coverage under this Plan ended.

-Services and supplies not filed in a timely manner.
-Services and supplies which are not filed within one year from the end of the year following the date of Service.
+Services not filed in a timely manner.
+Services which are not filed within one year from the end of the year following the date of Service.

-Services and supplies not listed as covered.
-Services and supplies that are not shown on the list of Covered Services and Supplies.
+Services not listed as covered.
+Services that are not shown on the list of Covered Services.

-Services and supplies not Medically Necessary and Appropriate.
-Any Service or supply the Claims Administrator determines is not Medically Necessary and Appropriate.
-The fact that a Physician recommends or approves a Service or supply does not mean that it is Medically Necessary and Appropriate under the Plan's rules.
+Services not Medically Necessary and Appropriate.
+Any Service the Claims Administrator determines is not Medically Necessary and Appropriate.
+The fact that a Physician recommends or approves a Service does not mean that it is Medically Necessary and Appropriate under the Plan's rules.
 See "Definitions" for more details.

-Services and supplies provided by immediate family.
-Services or supplies provided by a Spouse, natural or adoptive parent, Child or sibling, stepparent, stepchild, stepbrother or stepsister, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, grandchild, or Spouse of grandparent or grandchild.
+Services provided by immediate family.
+Services provided by a Spouse, natural or adoptive parent, Child or sibling, stepparent, stepchild, stepbrother or stepsister, father-in-law, mother-in-law, son-in-law, daughter-in-law, sister-in-law, grandparent, grandchild, or Spouse of grandparent or grandchild.